Prince, Whitney Houston, Michael Jackson, Victoria Wood, Anthony Bordain to name but a few amazing people who have died and left us all wondering……..

 Is this a good thing or a bad thing?

-Grief is a very strong emotion and has several different stages which for some can take many years to go through.
+Grief is a very strong emotion and has several different stages which for some can take many years to go through, for many they get stuck in one of the stages.

 I remember when Princess Diana died, the same year as my father.
 My grief was overwhelming for her two boys who had lost their mother, as I was still grieving my father it all became one feeling which at times was too much for me.